single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-angular.md

 Angular 3 [never existed](https://www.infoworld.com/article/3150716/forget-angular-3-google-skips-straight-to-angular-4.html).

 ### Angular 4
-Angular 4 is supported by single-spa-angular.
+Angular 4 is supported by single-spa-angular@3.

 The [single-spa-angular schematics](#schematics) are not supported by Angular 4, so you'll have to follow the [steps for manual installation](#manual-installation).
 The [single-spa helpers](#the-single-spa-helpers) work with Angular 4.

 ### Angular 5
-Angular 5 is supported by single-spa-angular.
+Angular 5 is supported by single-spa-angular@3.

 The [single-spa-angular schematics](#schematics) are not supported by Angular 5, so you'll have to follow the [steps for manual installation](#manual-installation).
 The [single-spa helpers](#the-single-spa-helpers) work with Angular 5.

 ### Angular 6
-Angular 6 is supported by single-spa-angular.
+Angular 6 is supported by single-spa-angular@3.

 The [single-spa-angular schematics](#schematics) are not supported by Angular 6, so you'll have to follow the [steps for manual installation](#manual-installation).
 The [single-spa helpers](#the-single-spa-helpers) work with Angular 6.

 ### Angular 7
-Angular 7 is supported by single-spa-angular.
+Angular 7 is supported by single-spa-angular@3.

 Both the [single-spa-angular schematics](#schematics) and the [single-spa helpers](#the-single-spa-helpers) work with Angular 7.
 Follow the [Angular CLI instructions](#angular-cli).

-Note that the schematics for Angular 7 use an [Angular Builder](#angular-builder) that is no longer used in the Angular 8 schematics.
+Note that the schematics for Angular 7 use an [Angular Builder](#use-angular-builder) that is no longer used in the Angular 8 schematics.

 ### Angular 8
-Angular 8 is supported by single-spa-angular.
+Angular 8 is supported by single-spa-angular@3.

 Both the [single-spa-angular schematics](#schematics) and the [single-spa helpers](#the-single-spa-helpers) work with Angular 8.
 Follow the [Angular CLI instructions](#angular-cli).